syncfusion-content/wpf-docs/wpf/Charts/Axis.md

 # Axis in WPF Chart (SfChart)

 [`ChartAxis`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartAxis.html#) is used to locate a data point inside the chart area.
-Generally, to locate a data point two axes are required along vertical and horizontal direction.
-The vertical axis or y-axis usually represents numerical values.
-The horizontal axis or x-axis represents categorical or numerical or date and time values.
+Charts typically have two axes that are used to measure and categorize data: a vertical (Y) axis, and a horizontal (X) axis.

+Vertical(Y) axis always uses numerical scale.
+Horizontal(X) axis supports the following types of scale:

+* Category
+* Numeric
+* Date time
+* Logarithmic Axis

 The following are the API’s in ChartAxis